zulip/zulip/docs/integration-guide.md

 third-party service supports posting content to a particular URI on our site with data about the event.
 For these, you usually just need to add a new handler in `zerver/views/webhooks.py` (plus test/document/etc.).
-An example commit implementing a new webhook. https://github.com/zulip/zulip/pull/324.
+An example commit implementing a new webhook is: https://github.com/zulip/zulip/pull/324.

 2. Python script integrations (examples: SVN, Git), where we can get